flyspray/flyspray/README.md

 #### Download vendors
     Using command lines:
-    - CD to themain Flyspray directory
+    - CD to the main Flyspray directory
-    - Use 'php composer.phar install' to automatically download the vendors Users that have it integrated can right click their Flyspray directory and choose "Composer->install" to automatically download the vendors
+    - Type 'php composer.phar install' to automatically download the vendors Users that have it integrated to shell can right click their Flyspray directory and choose "Composer->install" to automatically download the vendors